 The controller is supplied with mounting holes on the enclosure.
 It should be wall mounted with the display at eye level, on a vibration-free surface, utilizing all four mounting holes for maximum stability.
+Do not install the enclosure in a location where it will be exposed to direct sunlight.
 Use M6 (1/4" diameter) fasteners that are appropriate for the substrate material of the wall.
 The enclosure is NEMA 4X (IP65) rated.
 The maximum operating ambient temperature is 131°F (55°C); this should be considered if installation is in a high temperature location.
 The enclosure requires the following clearances: